dgiongco/dgiongco.github.io/about.md

 [11]: /resources.html
 [12]: http://catc.ca.gov

-[^1]: My loyalty ended when Silver and Black packed their bags for Vegas.
+[^1]: My loyalty ended when the Silver and Black packed their bags for Vegas.